The ROM Board Project

 There are mainly three reasons why a substitute for the built-in ROM set might be useful:

-- The built-in ROM set is defective and must be replaced in order to get the system working.
+1. The built-in ROM set is defective and has to be replaced in order to get the system working.

-- There are errors during system start-up which prevent the system from booting, so boot-up diagnostics are required but a HP Test ROM is not available.
+3. There are errors during system start-up which prevent the system from booting, so boot-up diagnostics are required but an HP Test ROM is not available.

 Before a solution for system ROM replacement is introduced, here are some basics about the ROMs in the 9845.